becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

 As next step, we can create the Kubernetes Cluster.

-* Make sure you have filled in the settings.sh from above when you want to use the script.
+* Make sure you have filled in the installsettings.sh from above when you want to use the script.
 You can modify the script to your needs.
 * The script will instruct the command to create ssh keys to access the VMs for you.
 If you want to use your already existing ssh keys, modify the script accordingly.
 * The script will instruct the command to crate a service principal account for you.
 If you want to use your already existing service principal account, modify the script accordingly.